 Surround yourself with history at Fort Gaines during one of our annual events!
 Completed in 1861, visitors delight at this site of The Battle of Mobile Bay.
 Explore the grounds while hearing stories of days gone by, watch live reenactments and see a blacksmith demonstrate his craft.
 Appreciate today a place where simpler times and historic culture has been preserved.
-Below is a list of planned events for 2017.
+Below is a list of planned events for 2020.

 November 14: The Fall Campaign WWII Living History Event

 Come and experience a day in the life of a WWII soldier.
 The soldiers will be doing drills throughout the day; there will be authentic camping and blacksmithing in the original blacksmith shop.
 Learn more.